What is a cashless society and what does it mean for businesses?

 Some countries (and smaller jurisdictions within those countries) are moving away from cash much faster than others.
 In some places, cash is still widely used; in others, it’s rarely used and then only in isolated circumstances.
 Here’s a look at the position of cash for a few of the most developed countries:

 The US is moving toward cashless payments, with a substantial increase in the use of mobile wallet apps and contactless cards.
-A report from the Federal Reserve Bank of San Francisco found that payments made using cash accounted for just 18% of all US payments in 2022.
+Cash accounted for just 14% of all US consumer payments in 2024.
 This is driven by convenience and the extensive network of businesses that accept electronic payments.
 Challenges in the US include addressing the needs of those without bank accounts and managing concerns about digital security.

 In the UK, contactless technology is propelling the transition away from cash, particularly in cities and on public transport.
 The government and financial sector’s support of digital payment technologies has also encouraged customers and businesses to adopt these methods.
-As of 2020, 83% of people in the UK used contactless payment methods.
+In 2024, nearly 40% of payments made in the UK were contactless.
 After the COVID-19 pandemic began, people became even more inclined to use contactless payments, accelerating the country’s move away from cash.

 Japan’s relationship with cash is characterized by its advanced technological capabilities and a cultural preference for cash.
-Japan’s Ministry of Economy, Trade and Industry reported that nearly 33% of payments were cashless in 2021.
+In 2024, 42.8% of payments in Japan were cashless.
 Efforts to promote cashless payments have intensified, and these include government initiatives to increase acceptance of electronic payments—especially in areas that experience a high volume of international tourism.
 These measures include subsidies for businesses that install cashless payment systems and tax incentives for customers.

 Germany’s cautious acceptance of cashless payments is due to the population’s preference for privacy and control over personal financial data.
-But customer habits appear to be changing: a Deutsche Bundesbank report found that Germans used cash for 58% of their purchases in 2021, down from 74% in 2017.
+But customer habits appear to be changing: between 2019 and 2024, the number of annual debit card transactions in Germany increased from 3.9 billion to 10.9 billion.
 There’s a gradual shift away from cash, especially among younger demographics, who are more open to digital transactions.

 Each of these countries is moving toward cashless societies at its own pace, influenced by distinct cultural attitudes, government policies, levels of technological adoption, and readiness of financial systems to support such changes.